-The Pappy Van Winkle Barrel Fermented cigar is a 100% long-filler, premium cigar made totally by hand in very small batches at Drew Estate in Estelí, Nicaragua.
+Pappy & Company is proud to offer two styles of cigars.
+The Pappy Van Winkle Barrel Fermented cigar is a 100% long-filler, premium cigar.
+The Pappy Van Winkle Tradition cigar is a slightly more traditional blend, that represents and honors our iconic Van Winkle family legacy and was created to be the perfect complement to bourbon.
+Both blends are made totally by hand in very small batches at Drew Estate in Estelí, Nicaragua

-These cigars are sold exclusively by Pappy & Company.
-Each order features 10 cigars nestled in a lined, custom wooden box.
+Each order features 10 cigars nestled in a lined, custom wooden box, except for our Flying Pig limited release cigars which come 12 to a box.
 Please be advised that the seal may be cut as they are randomly selected while going through customs.
 They are hand-rolled and shipped from the Drew Estate factory in Estelí, Nicaragua.

 Drew Estate is known for passion and innovation.
 Making premium cigars is their “raison d’être” (reason to be).
-The Pappy Van Winkle Barrel Fermented Cigar is truly a showcase of their expertise.
+The Pappy Van Winkle cigar collection is truly a showcase of their expertise.

-The story of this historic bourbon-barrel-fermented cigar starts, where else, but in Kentucky, USA.
+The story of our Barrel Fermented cigars starts, where else, but in Kentucky, USA.
 It features Kentucky seed and Kentucky grown tobacco.

 Once grown, the tobacco leaves — harvested and carefully selected for the blend — are cured in the traditional Kentucky style via fire curing.
 We then ship the leaves, used as the wrapper, from Hopkinsville, Kentucky to Saint James Parish, Louisiana.
 This is where the tobacco undergoes barrel fermentation.